Cree-Coder/x-payout-timer/README.md

 # ⏱️ No 𝕏 Payouts Since

-This is a fun, minimalist website that displays a live countdown of how many days, hours, minutes, and seconds have passed since the **last 𝕏 (Twitter) creator payout** — starting from **April 11, 2025, at 8PM EST**.
+This is a fun, minimalist website that displays a live countdown of how many days, hours, minutes, and seconds have passed since the **last 𝕏 (Twitter) creator payout** — starting from **March 28, 2025, at 8PM EST**.

 It’s styled like an 𝕏 post & features a light/dark mode toggle (☀️ / 🌙).